undeadwanderer/undead-userscripts/tabun-filters/README.md

 This is a fork of an old script by CAHCET who abandoned it back in 2016.

-License: The original author distributed it under WTFPL license and I'm not changing that.
+License: The original author distributed it under WTFPL license and I'm not changing that (for now, at least).

 Features: